 Tuition Scholarships.
 The trustees have authorized a limited number of scholarships, each of an annual value of \$300, the amount of the annual tuition, to be awarded each year by the Veterinary College.
-The scholarships are awarded to undergraduate students who are of sufficiently high promise or standing in the judgment of the Faculty and who are not residents of New York State.
-Each student holding a scholarship must maintain a standing satisfactory to the Faculty of the College.
+The scholarships are awarded to undergraduate students who are of sufficiently high promise or standing in the judgment of the faculty, who are not residents of New York State, and who have had, before entering, two or more years of college or university training.
+Each student holding a scholarship must maintain a standing satisfactory to the Veterinary Faculty.

 (In recent years the number of New York State applicants has been much greater than can be accommodated.
-For this reason the number of out-of-state students admitted has been limited, and tuition scholarships are rarely awarded.
+For this reason the number of out-of-state students admitted has been limited and tuition scholarships are rarely awarded.
 Only those who have extraordinary qualifications and a real need of financial assistance are likely to be considered seriously for these scholarships.)